elibroftw/blog.elijahlopez.ca/content/posts/literary-analysis/thinking-fast-and-slow-daniel-kahneman.md

 > instructing people to “think like a statistician” enhanced the use of base-rate information, while the instruction to “think like a clinician” had the opposite effect.

 - A method of improving predictive accuracy is to engage System 2 (e.g. via frowning)
-  - Therefore, System 2 was failing due to lazyness and not due to ignorance!
+  - Therefore, System 2 was failing due to laziness and not due to ignorance!
   - Individuals need to invest special effort to properly conduct analysis, it makes sense why comment sections are often filled with spam and ignorance

 > There is one thing you can do when you have doubts about the quality of the evidence: let your judgments of probability stay close to the base rate.